 There is no good way to represent a multi-input or multi-output transaction in Koinly.

 As a best practice I use multi-sig wallets for BTC storage.
 These are already a challenge because of no support for multi-sig XPUB files - even though most wallet software can import multi-sig just fine.
-Koinly requires them all the wallet addresses to be manually added, or imported via CSV.
+Koinly requires all the wallet addresses to be manually added, or imported via CSV.

 The counter example is a one-to-many transaction, which would be most on-chain BTC transactions.
 You have the original large UTXO, a recipient address getting paid, and a change address to receive the remainder which creates a new UTXO.
 This is a one-to-two address transaction.
 Koinly does not handle this properly, usually assuming the payment was a transaction fee and the change address was the recipient.